MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/ttm-getdelaytime.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt einen int-Wert mit der angegebenen Dauer in Millisekunden zurück.
+Gibt und den INT-Wert mit der angegebenen Dauer in Millisekunden zurück.

 ## <a name="requirements"></a>Anforderungen